You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Let’s be honest—who doesn’t want long, luscious lashes.
-And while we’re huge mascara junkies, sometimes a few coats of makeup just isn’t enough to get the dramatic look you crave.
+And while we’re huge mascara junkies, we’d be lying if we said we haven’t cheated on our favorite tube once or twice with individual lashes.
+Sometimes a few coats of makeup just isn’t enough to get the dramatic look you crave!
 False lashes are the perfect option for anyone who wants to sport a bold fringe, but applying them can be not so appealing.
+And individual eyelash extensions can seem like too much of a commitment.
 Determined to get that false lash beauty look?
-Consider ditching the strip and opting for individual lashes instead.
+Consider ditching the strip and opting for individual eyelashes instead.
 Trust us, it’s easier to do than you might think!
 Keep reading to learn everything you need to know about how to apply and how to remove individual lashes.

 Let’s get down to business—how does one go about applying individual lashes?
 We have a feeling it’s not nearly as hard as you’ve always assumed!